DIYBookScanner/spreads/doc/plugins.rst

 *download* plugins
 ==================
-These provide functionality that is executed after the files have been downloaded from the cameras.
+These provide functionality that is executed after the files have been downloaded from the devices.
 They are only allowed to change the images in ways that preserve all of their original data (i.e. they are allowed to rotate the images while preserving all of the metadata, but not to scale them).